-9.1.
+10.1.
 Appointment of the Examining Committee & Scheduling the Final Oral Examination (Directed Project/Thesis Defense)

 The examining committee will usually be the same as the student's advisory committee.
 The major professor and student are jointly responsible for finding a common date, time, and period when all advisory committee members can meet for the final examination and this must occur within the deadlines established by the Graduate School.
 The graduate student is expected to take initiative to begin this procedure in conjunction with the availability of the chair and graduate committee.
 Typically the Graduate Coordinator in the College of Technology will find appropriate facilities for the meeting.
 The date, time, period and facilities for the meeting are to be transmitted to the College of Technology Graduate Studies Office by the student.
-COT Form 1 (Directed Project) and GS Form 8 (Thesis) are available on the Technology graduate program web page.
-These forms are required to be submitted three weeks in advance of the final defense (see Appendix K and L for example forms).
+COT Form 1 (directed project) and GS Form 8 (Thesis) are available on the Technology graduate program web page.
+Thye are used to officially schedule the meeting.
+These forms are required to be submitted two weeks in advance of the final defense (see Appendix J and K for example forms).

-Following the notice of final examination date, the Graduate Coordinator in the College of Technology will schedule an appropriate meeting room (equipment other than standard equipment offered by Purdue is the responsibility of the student to arrange) and prepare the necessary forms.
+Following the notice of final examination date, the Graduate Coordinator in the College of Technology will schedule an appropriate meeting room (equipment other than standard equipment offered by Purdue is the responsibility of the student to arrange) and prepare the necessary forms (COT Form 1 or GS Form 8).

-The day prior to the final examination date, the Graduate Coordinator in the College of Technology will forward a file of relevant student records, including Graduate School Form 7, Report of the Examining Committee, and candidate audit forms to the major professor (see Appendix M for an example of the Form 7).
+The day prior to the final examination date, the Graduate Coordinator in the College of Technology will forward a file of relevant student records, including Graduate School Form 7, Report of the Examining Committee, and candidate audit forms to the major professor (see Appendix L for an example of the Form 7).
 Following the oral defense, it is the major professor's responsibility to obtain all required committee member signatures and return the signed form to the Graduate Coordinator in the College of Technology in advance of the established deadlines.

-9.2.
+10.2.
 Declaring Graduation Candidacy

 In the semester that a student intends on defending their thesis or directed project, she or he must declare candidacy as they register for classes.
-A Form 23 Registration Form is used to declare graduation candidacy (see Appendix N).
+A Form 23 Registration Form is used to declare graduation candidacy (see Appendix M).
 Online self-registration is not permitted to declare candidacy.
-Take the completed Form 23 to the Graduate Coordinator in the College of Technology, Debbie Hulsey in Room 463, Knoy Hall for processing prior to the posted deadline.
+Take the completed Form 23 to the Graduate Coordinator in the College of Technology, Room 463, Knoy Hall for processing prior to the posted deadline.

-NOTE: In order to be eligible to graduate, an approved Plan of Study must be on file with the Graduate School before the start of the final semester (see Graduation Deadlines Calendar for deadline).
+NOTE: In order to be eligible to graduate, an approved Plan of Study must be on file with the Graduate School before the start of the final semester (see Graduation Deadlines Calendar on the Graduate School web page for the deadlines).

-9.3 Completing the XXX 598 or XXX 698 Requirement
+10.3 Completing the XXX 598 or XXX 698 Requirement

-At the conclusion of the final oral examination, the major professor and each member of the examining committee will sign the Graduate School Form 7, Report of the Examining Committee form; the major professor will forward the form to the Office of Graduate Studies for processing (see Appendix M).
+At the conclusion of the final oral examination, the major professor and each member of the examining committee will sign the Graduate School Form 7, Report of the Examining Committee form; the major professor will forward the form to the Office of Graduate Studies for processing (see Appendix L).